-On average, 71.5% of households in urban areas own a mobile phone while the figure in rural areas is 40.6% and country-wide 45.2%.
+Eastern Province and just above the rural area average of 40.6%.
+In contrast, 71.5% of households in urban areas own a mobile phone, with the figure standing at 45.2% country-wide.

 Figure 4.8 Percentage of households owning mobile phone, by district